Cast Iron Skillet

 The old advice against soap dates back to when soap contained lye, which actually dissolves polymerized oil.
 Today's mild dish soap is completely safe for seasoned cast iron.

-Best uses for a cast iron skillet
+What is a cast iron skillet best for?

 | Great for | Not ideal for |